 Glenforsa Hotel | Salen

-In cosy, log cabin style surrounds with stunning sea views, the Glenforsa Hotel cooks up a seasonal menu of island-inspired dishes.
+Dine in log cabin style surrounds with stunning sea views, the Glenforsa Hotel cooks up a seasonal menu of island-inspired dishes.
 The well-stocked bar will be a favourite with whisky connoisseurs, creating the opportunity to enjoy dinner and a dram.

 Isle of Mull Hotel | Craignure